glennsantos/Book-Notes/Fundamentals of Software Architecture/readme.md

 How to decide cohesiveness of a module:
 1. Split a module if there is a chance each part will grow.
 Combine otherwise.
-2. Split if there is not data-dependencies between the two
+2. Split if there is no data-dependencies between the two
 3. Split if they do not fulfill any of the cohesion criteria above.

 **Lack of Cohesion in Methods (LCOM)**
 > The sum of sets of methods not shared via sharing fields
 > lower value, better